-We hope that on this page “how to stop breastfeeding”, you will find all the information you will need for an easy, stress free weaning process for you and baby!
+We hope that on this page “how to stop breastfeeding," you will find all the information you will need for a smooth, stress-free weaning process for you and your baby!

 To all you new mammas out there, I would like to introduce you to a few facts before you look at the information on how to quit breastfeeding:

 First of all, you are all looking for weaning information, for different reasons, in your unique circumstances, I hope there are some of you who will discover that you don’t need to stop breastfeeding after all.
 Breastfeeding under standard conditions (if mom still wants to breastfeed) does not need to end at a specific time period.
 Like for example, some mothers are under the impression that they need to wean when their baby becomes a certain age or starts to teethe.
 This is not necessary, as baby can benefit from breastfeeding until any age, and may benefit from breastfeeding even more while teething.
 This is because breast milk contains pain-relieving substances and comfort to your baby.
 You might just be having a hard time breastfeeding, and might just need some good advice and breastfeeding support.

 Please don’t feel alone, there are mothers all over the world, who are going through something similar to you.
 Feel free to leave your thoughts here, to discuss and find the perfect solution and peace of mind that you need.

 When you stop breastfeeding, it can be extremely emotional for you as a mother as well, especially if your circumstances are forcing you into this direction.

 We hope that reading this page will make the process of weaning and ending your breastfeeding relationship, just a little bit more pleasant.

 The best way to stop breastfeeding is to wean gradually.
 This will prevent mastitis.
 The less you breastfeed, the less milk you will produce.
 So in other words, just start skipping feeds slowly until you completely stop producing breast milk.
 A rapid stop to breastfeeding can be emotionally stressful on you and your baby.